Workday/canvas-kit/modules/button/css/README.md

 ### Primary

-> Primary buttons are orange and draw attention to the primary action on a screen.
+> Primary buttons are blue and draw attention to the primary action on a screen.
 They should only
 > appear once.
 Not all screens need require a primary button.
 The primary button should be always be
 > the leftmost button in a group of buttons.